psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 ffull sore thé were adread
 ere the any Lodginge had;
 then spake Sir Gawaine,
-" this Labour wee haue had in vaine;
+"this Labour wee haue had in vaine;
 this red hart is out of sight,
 wee meete with him no more this night.
 I reede wee of our horsses do light,
 & lodge wee heere all this night;
 Truly itt is best, as thinketh mee,
 to Lodge low vnder this tree."
-" nay," said Kay, " goe wee hence anon,
+"nay," said Kay, " goe wee hence anon,
 ffor I will lodge whersoere `[wherforre, Madden's text: whersoever ?, his note. — F.]` I come;
 for there dare no man warne me, `[wern hit me. — Pork]`
 of whatt estate soeuer hee bee."
-" yes," said the Bishopp, " that wott I well;
+"yes," said the Bishopp, " that wott I well;
 here dwelleth a Carle in a Castele,
 the Carle of Carlile is his name,
 I know itt well by St. Iame ;